Applying to a Doctoral Program in the School of Counseling

 Prior to Applying

-- You may only apply to one UA School of Counseling doctoral program or track at a time.
+- You may only apply to one UA School of Counseling doctoral program at a time.

 - You must have earned a master's degree in Counseling or a related field.